grpc/proposal/A54-restrict-control-plane-status-codes.md

 does ease recovery.

-This gRFC purposefully does not limit interceptors, even interceptors that communicate with a control plane (e.g., RLQS).
-An interceptor like fault injection legitimately needs to fail RPCs with any status code.
+This gRFC purposefully does not limit interceptors, even interceptors that communicate with a control plane (e.g., [RLQS][rlqs.proto]).
+An interceptor like [fault injection][gRFC A33] legitimately needs to fail RPCs with any status code.
 There's no API-distinguishing feature between interceptors that communicate with a control plane and those that do not, so we simply accept the risk, especially since interceptors communicating with a remote control plane are relatively rare.
-Because interceptors remain unrestricted, we are not aware of any existing code that will be impacted by this new restriction.
+Because interceptors remain unrestricted, we are not aware of any existing code that will be impacted by this gRFC.

 "Inappropriate status" codes is an easy topic for debate.
 The listed codes are clearly inappropriate, but there are other codes that may also seem